blaxk/aws-lambda-middleware/README.md

 #### AWS Lambda Middleware
 You can simply apply Middleware in Lambda.
 Clean code split is possible, and it includes a simple and extensible Parameter PropTypes validater.
+It is implemented as lightly as possible to reduce the burden when running Lambda.
 > Lambda Payload 2.0 supported.

 &nbsp;